realworldocaml/book/en/12a-parsing-json-and-xml.md

   printf "Translated: %s\n" (string_of_bool_option is_translated)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This introduces the `Yojson.Basic.Util` module, which contains *combinator*
+functions for JSON manipulation.
+Combinators are a style of function that can
-Next, we open the `Yojson.Basic.Util` module.
-This contains *combinator* functions that can be chained together using the Core `|!` pipe operator to select and convert values out of the JSON structure.
-Let's examine some of their uses in a bit more detail:
+be chained together using the `|!` pipe operator to select and convert values
+out of the JSON structure.
+Let's examine some of them in more detail:

-* For the `title` string, the `member` function extracts the key from the array, and casts it to an OCaml string.
+* For the `title` string, the `member` combinator extracts the key from the array, and casts it to an OCaml string.
 An exception is raised if the JSON value is not a string.
-* The `tags` are similar to the `title`, but are passed through the `to_list` function since they are a list of strings.
-The `filter_string` function maps all of the strings in the JSON list into an OCaml list (and filters out any non-string values in the JSON).
+* The `tags` field is similar to `title`, but are passed through the `to_list` combinator since they are a JSON list.
+The `filter_string` combinator folds all of the strings in the JSON list into an OCaml list (any non-strings also in there are simply ignored).
-* The `is_online` and `is_translated` functions are optional, and no error is raised if they are not present in the JSON array.
+* The `is_online` and `is_translated` fields are optional in our JSON schema, and no error is raised if they are not present in the JSON array.
 The resulting OCaml type is a `string option` to reflect this.
 In our example, only `is_online` is present and `is_translated` will be `None`.

-Finally, we print the parsed fields just as we would normal OCaml values.
-This technique of using chained parsing functions is very powerful in combination with the OCaml type system.
-Many errors that don't make sense at runtime (for example, mixing up lists and objects) will be caught statically via a type error.
+In the last part of the example, we simply print the parsed fields since they
+are just normal OCaml values.
+This technique of using chained parsing functions
+is very powerful in combination with the OCaml type system.
+Many errors that
+don't make sense at runtime (for example, mixing up lists and objects) will be
+caught statically via a type error.

 ### Using JSON extensions for richer types

-The basic JSON types  can sometimes be a little too limited for expressing more complex data structures.
-Yojson also offers a more advanced module which extends the basic JSON types with some useful extras.
-These should *not* be used when interoperating with external services, but are useful within your own applications.
+The basic JSON types can sometimes be a little too limited for expressing more
+complex data structures.
+Yojson also offers a more advanced module which
+extends the basic JSON types with some useful extras.
+These should *not* be
+used when interoperating with external services, but are useful within your own
+applications.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 type json = [